-Start with the names of the vowels
+Start with the Names of the Vowels

 When you teach this song to your child, skip the random “e, i, e, i, o” and swap it out for the names of the vowels “a, e, i, o, u.”

 The best way to teach letters is to start with three-dimensional, tactile letters that a child can touch and feel.

-Get Leap to help you out
+Get Leap to Help You Out

-I am all for hands-on, parent-child learning, but this 35-minute cartoon is a reading goldmine.
 In Letter Factory, Leap the frog and his family travel to a factory where letters are made.
-The letters all say their sounds–including the vowels–and your kids can learn the song to memorize them.

 I know there are a lot of reading shows on PBS Kids and so forth, but none can touch Letter Factory in terms of helping kids memorize the sounds of the letters.